antvis/G2/docs/manual/faq.en.md

 ### NPM

-Use NPM mode, if there is a compatibility problem please use combination of Babel and `@Babel/polyfill`, reference G2 [.babelrc](https://github.com/antvis/G2/blob/master/.babelrc) and [webpack.config](https://github.com/antvis/G2/blob/master/webpack.config.js), More questions are welcome to join the DingTalk Group.
+Use NPM mode, if there is a compatibility problem please use combination of Babel and `@Babel/polyfill`, reference G2 [webpack.config](https://github.com/antvis/G2/blob/master/webpack.config.js), More questions are welcome to join the DingTalk Group.